The Art of Knowledge: Medieval Manuscripts from Clairvaux to Montpellier

 The Art of Knowledge: Medieval Manuscripts from Clairvaux to Montpellier, 2015, 82 pages, €8

-The exhibition "The Art of Knowledge: Medieval Manuscripts from Clairvaux to Montpellier" presentsa selection of these manuscripts, showcasing the variety of subjects covered and the diversity of their decoration, highlighting the monks' ambition to bring together all knowledge.
+The exhibition “The Art of Knowledge: Medieval Manuscripts from Clairvaux to Montpellier” presentsa selection of these manuscripts, showcasing the variety of subjects covered and the diversity of their decoration, and highlighting the monks’ ambition to compile all knowledge.
 You can virtually browse through all these manuscripts, which have been restored and digitized as part of the Clairvaux Virtual Library project.

 These manuscripts are also available in Foli@, the BIU’s digital library.

-The display cases also illustrate the methods, materials, and different stages involved in the production of a manuscript.
+The display cases also highlight the methods, materials, and various stages involved in the production of a manuscript.

-- Educational file and visits for classes (student version, teacher version, appendix: decomposed initial letter)
+- Educational Resource Kit and Class Tours (student version, teacher version, appendix: letter form broken down)

-- Illumination workshops at the Faculty of Medicine in collaboration with the Hérault Departmental Archives on September 30, October 7, and October 21 from 2:00 p.m. to 4:00 p.m. (open to everyone aged 8 and over, free of charge but registration required at 04 34 43 35 80 or bu.medecine@univ-montp1.fr)
+- Illuminated manuscript workshops at the Faculty of Medicine, in collaboration with the Hérault Departmental Archives, on September 30, October 7, and October 21, from 2:00 to 4:00 p.m. (open to everyone ages 8 and up; free, but registration is required at 04 34 43 35 80 or bu.medecine@univ-montp1.fr)

-- Demonstration of illumination by Aline Bonafoux at the Faculty of Medicine: presentation of the illuminator's materials, the medium, the production of colors, and the application of gold leaf on Saturday, October 17, at 3 p.m.
-Breakdown of the illumination process
+- Illumination demonstration by Aline Bonafoux at the School of Medicine: a presentation of the illuminator’s tools, the medium, the process of making pigments, and the application of raised gold on Saturday, October 17, at 3:00 p.m.
+A breakdown of the illumination process

-- Conference day on the manuscripts of Clairvaux, open to the general public, on Saturday, October 3 (Saint-Charles university campus, conference room 2).
+- A day of lectures on the Clairvaux manuscripts, open to the general public, on Saturday, October 3 (Saint-Charles University Campus, Seminar Room 2).